CRS Compliance & Exception Reporting

 A better system for Compliance and Exception Reporting

-Our customisable CRS Compliance module, a significant development from our previous system, DRS, helps produce compliant, safe and fair Doctors’ rotas, which can be seamlessly implemented on our CRS live health roster.
+Our system helps produce compliant, safe and fair Doctors’ rotas, which can be seamlessly implemented on our CRS live health roster.

 In this section:

-How CRS simplifies and upgrades rota compliance & exception reporting for junior doctors
+How CRS simplifies rota compliance & exception reporting for junior doctors

-By taking account of information relating to each doctor or medic, such as contract terms, skills, and qualifications, and highlighting non-compliance as rotas are built, CRS improves efficiency and lessens the likelihood of having one ‘expert’ who is critical to success.
+By taking account of information relating to each doctor or medic, such as contract terms, skills, and qualifications, and highlighting non-compliance as rotas are built, CRS improves efficiency and lessens the likelihood of having single points of failure.
 Having the required information in CRS means that conversations between rota manager and clinician are better informed and so less frequent, meaning that rota management is more efficient and clinicians will spend more time focussed on patient care.

 CRS highlights non-compliance as rotas are built.